zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/_index.md

 minutes_to_complete: 20

-who_is_this_for: Content creators and software developers looking to share Arm related information as a step-by-step guide called a Learning Path.
+who_is_this_for: This topic is for content creators and software developers who want to share Arm related information as a step-by-step guide called a Learning Path.

 learning_objectives:
     - Understand what type of content belongs in a Learning Path